aradhyashady/Heredity/README.md

 # An AI to assess the likelihood that a person will have a particular genetic trait.

 # Experimentation Process
+Attempted to model all of these relationships by forming a Bayesian Network of all the relevant variables.

 $ python heredity.py data/family0.csv
 Harry: